adityasurana/How-to-build-humanoid-robot-Gyani2.0/README.md

 Dependencies that should be installed on raspberry pi before starting is listed in 'software_dependencies.docx'of this repository.

 # Code Overview:-
-In this repository 'maincode.py' consist of the major processing.
+In this repository 'maincode.py' consist of the major processing:-

 (1) Used google's Speech To Text converter to convert user queries into text from speech.